-"Almost Angels" is the only color movie which has a boychoir as its entire theme.
-Many members of The World of Treble Voices credit this movie as their first introduction to not only the Vienna Choir Boys, but also to the world of boychoirs in general!
+"Almost Angels" and "Boychoir" are the only color movies that have a boychoir as their entire themes.
+Many members of The World of Treble Voices credit 'Almost Angels' as their first introduction to not only the Vienna Choir Boys, but also to the world of boychoirs in general!

 Our aim with this page is to pay tribute to this often overlooked film which was filmed entirely on location in and around Vienna.
 Unfortunately "Almost Angels" did not have a major theatrical release, but rather went out on a double bill with a "Lady and the Tramp" reissue.
 The film was dubbed in German, Persian, Japanese, Spanish and Dutch/Flemish.
 It was subtitled in Portuguese for release in Brazil.
 The New York Times called it "...a wholesome...family film, attractive to the eye and ear."
 It was copyrighted by Disney in 1962.